 The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides economic relief to students who incurred expenses related to the disruption of campus operations due to the COVID-19 outbreak.
 This includes eligible expenses under a student's cost of attendance such as food, housing, course materials, technology, health care, and childcare.
 The availability of this award is not continuous.

 To fulfill the Department of Education’s guidance, USC Sumter will be awarding grants to students across all levels as determined by the FAFSA with amounts ranging from $500 to $900.
 Pell Grant recipients will be awarded $900 and all other eligible students may receive $500.
-The one-time grant must be used for expenses related to disruption of campus operations and may not fully cover the expenses the student has incurred due to the disruption.
+In early September, any CARES funding that had been declined by awardees was reallocated to students who accepted an initial CARES award and maintained eligibility for Title IV federal student financial aid.
+This additional award was $654 per recipient.
+The grants must be used for expenses related to the disruption of campus operations due to coronavirus (including eligible expenses under a student’s cost of attendance such as food, housing, course materials, technology, health care, and childcare).
+The grants may not fully cover the expenses a student has incurred due to the disruption

 The grants will be awarded based on the following criteria: